bgoonz/UsefulResourceRepo2.0/_DEMO/CONTAINER/DataDevOps/Testing/DataOpsTesting/packages/Azure.Storage.Common.12.2.0/README.md

 ## Troubleshooting

-All Azure Storage services will throw a [RequestFailedException][RequestFailedException] with helpful [`ErrorCode`s][error_codes].
+All Azure Storage services will throw a [RequestFailedException][requestfailedexception] with helpful [`ErrorCode`s][error_codes].

 ## Next steps